How to give a gift to a Croatian in different occasions

 If you are a foreigner, it can be easy to go overboard when buying a gift for Croatian.
 If someone did you a favor, it doesn’t mean that you have to buy them an expensive gift.
 If the gift appears to be out of proportion, your Croatian friend might see the whole situation negatively.

-This way, you may enter the neverending circle of buying expensive gifts.
+This way, you may enter into a never-ending circle of buying expensive gifts.
 The aim is to enjoy giving and receiving gifts, and not to cause additional stress for either of you.

 Instead of buying them an expensive gift such as a TV, mobile device, or tablet, first, ask them if you can jump in with something useful.
 Buy a decoration for their home, nice clothes, or a good drink.
 Croatians appreciate a useful gift.

 Tips: If you need to get something from a government institution, things may go smoother if you bring a gift.
 This is a sad fact.
-If you have to deal with a long bureaucratic procedure, such as applying for business permits or collecting complicated paperwork, a small gift could speed things up.
+If you have to deal with a long bureaucratic procedure, such as applying for business permits or collecting complicated paperwork, a small gift could help speed up the process.

 Give it directly to the administrative worker or decision-maker who works on your case.
 It is not cool that we have to mention this, but it is the reality.